NamithaHaridas/Denoising_AE_ADNI/README.md

 **Repository Files**:

-Following order of the files demonstrating the project;
+The following order of the files demonstrates the project;

 Data_Preprocessing_steps.ipynb : Code for data preparation and preprocessing steps including normalisation.